 In cases where a trust is not revocable by, or under the control of, any member of a family, the value of the trust fund is not considered an asset.
+Non-revocable trusts are excluded from net family assets.
 However, any income distributed to the family from such a trust is counted as a periodic payment or a lump-sum receipt, as appropriate.